 Recommended Article: What Makes a Good Whisky?

 What constitutes as “single” malt?

 Single malt is a scotch whisky consisting of exclusively barley.
-Two of the most common misconceptions about single malts is that they are made of almost a singular ingredient, and that they come from a single barrel.
+Two of the most common misconceptions about single malts are that they are made of almost a singular ingredient and that they come from a single barrel.
 In truth, it’s simply named after the fact that it’s distilled in a single distillery.